 Under the Corporate Governance Guidelines, as amended, if an incumbent director fails to receive the required vote for reelection, the Nominating/Corporate Governance Committee will act on an expedited basis to determine whether to recommend that the Board of Directors accept such director's irrevocable, conditional resignation, and the Nominating/Corporate Governance Committee shall submit such recommendation for prompt consideration by the Board of Directors.
 The Board of Directors shall decide whether to accept such resignation and shall promptly disclose and explain its decision in a Current Report on Form 8-K (or successor form) filed with the SEC within ninety (90) days after the date the results of the relevant election are certified by the inspector of elections.
 An incumbent director whose resignation is under consideration shall abstain from participating in the Nominating/Corporate Governance Committee's deliberations and recommendation regarding such resignation as well as the Board of Directors' deliberations and its decision regarding such resignation.
 The Nominating/Corporate Governance Committee may consider any factors it deems relevant in deciding whether to recommend that the Board of Directors accept a director's resignation.
 In deciding whether to accept a director's resignation, the Board of Directors shall consider the recommendation of the Nominating/Corporate Governance Committee, the factors considered by the Nominating/Corporate Governance Committee and any additional information and factors that the Board of Directors believes to be relevant.
-If the incumbent director's resignation is not accepted by the Board of Directors, he or she shall continue to serve until his or her successor is elected and qualified, or until sooner displaced.
-If the Board of Directors accepts such an incumbent director, the Board of Directors may fill the resulting vacancy or decrease the size of the Board of Directors in accordance with the Company's Bylaws.
+If the incumbent director's resignation is not accepted by the

+Board of Directors, he or she shall continue to serve until his or her successor is elected and qualified, or until sooner displaced.
+If the Board of Directors accepts such an incumbent director's resignation or if a nominee who failed to receive the required vote is not an incumbent director, the Board of Directors may fill the resulting vacancy or decrease the size of the Board of Directors in accordance with the Company's Bylaws.